YOU CAN READ THE COLLECTED BLOGS BELOW

 The worthy are contrite souls following the Gospel.

-The worthy are those who believe the Gospel of Christ.
+The worthy are those who believe in the Gospel of Christ.

 Romans 2 reminds us who those are that are assured of having eternal life… those who have faith in Christ.
 Faith in Christ is the condition.
 Romans 2:5-7 says, “But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed.
 6 God “will give to each person according to what he has done.”
 7 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life” (NIV1984).